spglib/spglib/doc/interface.rst

+.. _interfaces:

 Fortran and Ruby interfaces
 ============================

-It is expected that Fortran and Ruby interfaces work at a certain level but not as goog as Python interface.
+The Fortran and Ruby interfaces are expected to work at a certain level but not supported as well as the Python interface.

 Ruby interface
 ---------------